 Cornwallis advanced his right-wing into Gates’ left.
 The finest men in his army rushed forward with great courage to meet the Americans.
 All American militia except for one fled without firing a single shot which resulted in the entire left-wing collapsing.

 On the other side, General de Kalb put up a fierce defense against the advancements of Lord Rawdon’s men.
 They were able to push the men back after a serious attack that resulted in Cornwallis himself riding into the field and steadying the men. de Kalb fought valiantly but never stood a chance after the collapse of the right-wing.
 General Horatio Gates had already fled the field when a steadied British force pinned he and his Continentals and Cornwallis launched Tarleton in to finish the Americans off.
 The battle was over, Gates was dishonored and the American had lost one of its best field commanders in de Kalb.

 After the battle of Camden was finished the American morale in the south was at an all-time low.
-The British were in control of the Carolinas and Georgia.
+The British were in control of the North Carolina, South Carolina, and Georgia.
 However, the battle had an unintended consequence in favor of the Americans.
 Horatio Gates had proven that he was an incompetent field commander he was dishonored and would no longer hold a position in the American army.
 The Continental Congress now allowed Washington to choose his commander of the Southern army.
 His choice would change the course of the war.
 He would choose General Nathanael Greene.